szymanskir/rnbp/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Provided a more elaborate description of the package
 * Removed the redundant "R" from the title
 * Removed the unnecessary LICENSE file and its reference in the DESCRIPTION file